Liberty Seated Dimes

 F-104

-Choice $300 New June 4!
-Scarce Small O, Early Die State, Crusty Coin Gray, Choice Original.
+Choice $300 Scarce Small O, Early Die State, Crusty Coin Gray, Choice Original.
 A quick check of the GFRC Sales Archives will highlight the scarcity of this 1842-O small O variety offering.
 The highest graded F-104 handled is VF30 and none with CAC approval.
 If Seated dime die varieties are a passion, then adding this example to represent the small O mintmark warrants consideration.
 Surfaces are fully choice and covered with crusty coin gray patina.
 Housed in PCGS Gen 4.6 (2013-2014) holder with CAC approval.

 Seated 10C 1849O 1849-O